 While the concept of a chord inversion may sound complicated, it’s actually quite simple.

 Guitar chord inversions are what the name implies…chords that are inverted.
 What this means is that the arrangement of stacked notes is changed so the root note is no longer in the bass (lowest note) position.
 Before we get into the details of inversions, let’s first do a little review of chord construction.

 Chords are built on triads, or three notes stacked in thirds.
 These triads are formed of the root, 3rd, and 5th intervals.
 As an example, let’s look at the G major chord, which consists of the notes G – B – D.

-The root position places the root note in the bass position.
+The root position places the root note in the bass position, or the lowest position.

-The second chord inversion puts the 5th in the bass position, creating a 5-1-3 stack.
+The second inversion puts the 5th in the bass position, creating a 5-1-3 stack.
 Again, it’s the same chord with a different voicing and sound.

-Below are common guitar chord inversion patterns for the 4th, 5th, and 6th strings.
-These patterns can be used for any root note of the same chord quality (major/minor).
+Below are common major and minor guitar chord inversion patterns for the 4th, 5th, and 6th strings.
+These patterns are the same for any root note of the same chord quality (major/minor).

 This applies to 9, add9, sus2 chords etc. Again, the ordering of the notes outside of the bass position doesn’t matter.

 Guitar chord inversions are just a rearranging of the notes of a chord such that a note aside from the root is in the bass (lowest) position.
 Chord inversions allow you to play different voicings and add variety and flavor to your playing.
 You can start utilizing them in your own playing by incorporating them into chord progressions you already know.

 Stop Struggling to Find Your Way Around the Fretboard!